 KEY STAGE 4

-Students who opted to study Cambridge Nationals in Enterprise & Marketing at year 9 and 10, students currently in year 11 Cambridge National in Information Technologies.
+Students who opted to study Cambridge Nationals in Enterprise & Marketing at year 10 and 11 will follow the assessment below.